Gere2119/DeepBindAffinity/README.md

 The raw data can be found at [PDBbind](https://www.pdbbind-plus.org.cn/) database.

-Data preprocessing can be referred to ./precode/.
+Data preprocessing is stored in ./precode/.
 The processed data is stored in ./data/.
 # Requirements

 python 3.9.12